marcogdepinto/Deep-learning-model-deploy-with-django/README.md

-# Django-rest API to serve an emotion classification deep learning model
+# Deep learning model deploy with Django

-Emotion Classification RAVDESS is a project that is able to predict the emotions of a recorded speaker using a deep neural network.

-More information about the project can be found in the related repository: https://github.com/marcogdepinto/Emotion-Classification-Ravdess

-This repository includes a Django-based API to serve the deep learning model previously trained.
-In addition, a simple front end is provided.
+This repository includes a Django-based API to serve a deep learning model previously trained.
+A simple front end is provided to give non-power users the possibility to interact via UI.

+The model used is an Emotion Classifier trained with audio files of the RAVDESS dataset.
+More info here: https://github.com/marcogdepinto/Emotion-Classification-Ravdess

 # Why I am doing this?